firozkhan18/technologies-notes/All-In-One.md

 These questions cover a wide range of Java 8 features, from lambda expressions and the Streams API to the `Optional` class and functional interfaces.
 Understanding these concepts and being able to apply them in coding scenarios will help you perform well in Java 8 interviews.

-Java 8 introduced a host of new features and enhancements that have significantly transformed the way Java applications are written.
-Below is an in-depth explanation of the major features introduced in Java 8:
+---

+## Features introduced in Java 8:

 ### **1. Lambda Expressions**